 Students will receive a tax form from their university, which will provide details regarding their contribution to tuition for the previous year.
 Separately, from their lender, they will receive information regarding the interest paid on their loans.

-Students should always contact FNU’s financial aid office with any questions or concerns about the status of their aid or their ability to apply.
+Students should always contact FNU’s financial aid office with any questions or concerns about the status of their aid or their ability to apply for assistance.

-Now that you know more about your financial options, it’s time to make the investment in your future.
-If you are ready to get started toward your career, then apply to FNU now!
+Now that you know more about all the financial options, it is time to make the investment in your future.
+If you are ready to get started toward your career, apply to FNU now!